-You can top up at over 1000 locations, including many Queensland Rail stations, some busway stations, selected newsagents and 7-Eleven stores where you see the 'top up' symbol.
+You can top up at over 1000 locations, including any 7-Eleven store, many Queensland Rail stations, some busway stations and selected newsagents where you see the 'top up' symbol.
 Top up regularly or arrange auto top up so you always have enough money to travel.

 Find out where you can top up.